coskunomer/Inventory-Replenishment-Using-Deep-Reinforcement-Learning/README.md

 # Inventory-Replenishment-Using-Deep-Reinforcement-Learning
-Making Inventory Replenishment Decisions Using Reinforcement Learning Methods as part of the AI in Logistics course in TU/e.
+Making Inventory Replenishment Decisions Using Reinforcement Learning Methods as part of the AI for Logistics course in TU/e.

 **Assignment 1:** A small inventory replenishment problem with 3 stores and stochastic demands that is solvable to optimality using tabular methods.
 Transportation costs are excluded.